jesslns/CV/README.md

   <a href="https://github.com/jesslns">Github</a>
 </p>

 I enjoy the process of finding a solution to a problem and creating something innovative in itself.
 I have a strong analytical background from my master in Hydrology and as an environmental consultant for 2 years.
 I can work well under pressure and have good time management to meet deadlines.
 I also have extensive experience in working with internal and external clients to formulate solutions.
 My passion and curiosity about code leads me to become a full stack developer.
-I am selected as a Fellow student at Makers Academy where I am trained to work in a modern software development team.
+I was selected as a Fellow student at Makers Academy where I was trained to work in a modern software development team.

 ## Skills